Skyworth Auto: Skyworth Auto

 In April 2021, the division was renamed Skyworth Auto to distinguish it from parent Skywell.
 Initially, the name change did not include the Skywell ET5 itself, however in July 2021 the vehicle itself received both a new marque and destination, as the Skyworth EV6.

 In 2021, German company Elaris announced it would be distributing the EV6 locally as the Elaris Beo.

 Imperium Motors also announced it would be bringing the EV6 to the US and Canada the same year, as the ET5 Imperium.

+In November 2023, during the Guangzhou Auto Show, Skyworth presented the first teaser of the expansion of the company's range with another model in the form of a prototype of the flagship Shyhome electric limousine.